Biscuwit/Boxly/README.md

 # Boxly
-All code related to Boxly project
+All code related to Boxly project.
+There will be different branches for different applications.